MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/getmediabyids.md

-﻿---
+---
 title: GetMediaByIds Service Operation ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Gets the specified media from an account?s media library.
+description: Gets the specified media from an account's media library.
 ---
 # GetMediaByIds Service Operation
-Gets the specified media from an account?s media library.
+Gets the specified media from an account's media library.

 > [!NOTE]
 > This operation only supports media identifiers for location ad extensions.
 For getting image ad extension media, you should use [GetMediaMetaDataByIds](../campaign-management-service/getmediametadatabyids.md).